Vintage Computing Festival Berlin (VCFB) – Call for participation

-- The exhibition area is at ground level, cars can be parked in front of the venue for loading and unloading only.
+- The exhibition area is not at ground level, but there is a wheelchair ramp.
+Delivering exhibits without crossing a height difference will only be possible using a truck with a tail-lift.
+If you want to bring heavy or big items, feel free to contact us beforehand.
+Cars can be parked in front of the venue for loading and unloading only, but parking space for exhibitors will be available close by.
 Exhibition tables are 70cm*70cm in size, at least 250 of these will be available.
 If you need a special power connection, please tell us beforehand.

-- Buildup will start on Wednesday evening.
+- Buildup will start on Thursday.
 Tables, chairs and power need to be set up before buildup of exhibitions can begin.
-If you'd like to help with buildup, please send a mail to email@example.com.
+If you'd like to help with buildup, please send a mail to firstname.lastname@example.org.

 - Slots for lectures are 90 minutes long, but your lecture may be shorter than that.
 All lectures will be recorded and published under a Creative Commons license.

 - If you'd like to contribute an exhibition/lecture/workshop, but can't cover your travel expenses, please contact us at email@example.com and we'll look for a solution.